byterubpay/byterub-site/_posts/2016-02-14-overview-and-logs-for-the-dev-meeting-held-on-2016-02-14.md

 **\<byterubmooo>** Alright then.
 **\<fluffypony>** ArticMine: you mean in terms of functional tests or automated tests?
 **\<ArticMine>** both
-**\<xmrpromotions>** what is the minumum time allowable between freeze date and fork date?
+**\<btrpromotions>** what is the minumum time allowable between freeze date and fork date?
 I know the desire is 6 months but what is the margin of error?
-**\<fluffypony>** xmrpromotions: for planned forks, given how small ByteRub is, we could probably get away with a month or two
+**\<fluffypony>** btrpromotions: for planned forks, given how small ByteRub is, we could probably get away with a month or two
 **\<fluffypony>** but likely for the last time
 **\<dEBRUYNE>** \<fluffypony> byterubmooo: I know - if we need to we can push the fork date <= I am in favor of this as well
 **\<fluffypony>** it'll become harder and harder to do stuff like that, so if we're making an exception on a planned fork let's make it the last time